Green policies for our Devon eco lodges and cottage

 - Fine spray shower heads conserve water, and flows on basin taps are regulated.

-- We are on private drainage, so we take care what we put down the drains, using biodegradable washing up liquid and laundry detergent.
+- Wheatland Farm is not on mains drainage, and our ditches and streams are a precious part of our Nature Reserve.
+So we take care what we put down the drains, using biodegradable washing up liquid and laundry detergent.

-- We offer free station transfers to those arriving by train (you can take a car free holiday here),
+- Wheatland Farm offers free station transfers to those arriving by train (you can take a car free holiday here),

 - Everyone can borrow free ‘farm bikes’ for local trips, and walking and cycling maps,

-- We want you to experience the best the area can offer, so we have webpages with ideas for local days out , all within 30 miles of us, including including those accessible by public transport.
+- We want you to experience the best the area can offer, so Wheatland Farm Nature Reserve and Lodges has webpages with ideas for local days out , all within 30 miles of us, including including those accessible by public transport.
 We post local events on our Facebook page.

 - We record what we’re doing to manage Wheatland Farm in our management log.

-- By reinstating traditional management, we’re reverting the meadow in front of the lodges to grassland with wildflowers, and extending hunting grounds for rare barn owls.
+- By reinstating traditional management, we’re reverting the meadow in front of the lodges to grassland with wildflowers, and extending hunting grounds for Devon’s increasingly scarce barn owls.

-- Wheatland Farm’s 21-acres has small paddocks delineated by overgrown hedgerows, some on traditional Devon banks.
+- Wheatland Farm’s 21-acres has small fields delineated by overgrown hedgerows, some on traditional Devon banks.
 We’re starting to manage them actively for wildlife.

 - We have nest boxes for our bats, barn owls and dormice, as well as garden birds, and we’re managing vegetation around our five ponds to improve their value for wildlife.

 - The land has a covenant that specifically bans intensive agriculture.
-Wherever possible, we manage Wheatland Farm without chemicals.
+Wherever possible, we manage Wheatland Farm Nature Reserve and Lodges without chemicals.
 It’s our policy to use hand tools where practical (scythe rather than strimmer etc).

 - Wheatland Farm has land in the UK’s Higher Level Stewardship Scheme, bringing investment in hedging, fencing, scrub clearing and orchard trees that will all help us manage the land for wildlife.